terenceng2010/links2bookmarkForTumblr/README.md

 note that tumblr.com can be ommited i.e http://links2bookmarksfortumblr.herokuapp.com/?tumblrurl=what is still valid.

-note that to get the proper bookmark output, right click --> view page source --> copy the page source content to a html file.
+note that to get the proper bookmark output, right click --> view page source --> copy & paste the page source content to an empty html file.
 Or the output would not be read by Chrome.